kubedb/cli/docs/concepts/databases/redis.md

 ### spec.imagePullSecret

 `KubeDB` provides the flexibility of deploying Redis database from a private Docker registry.
 To learn how to deploy Redis from a private registry, please visit [here](/docs/guides/redis/private-registry/using-private-registry.md).

+### spec.configSource

+`spec.configSource` is an optional field that allows the users to provide a custom configuration file for Redis.
+This field accept a `v1.VolumeSource`.
+So you can use any kubernetes supported volume source such as `configMap`, `secret`, `hostPath` `gitRepo` `azureDisk` etc. To know more about how to use a custom configuration file see [here](/docs/guides/redis/custom-config/using-custom-config.md).

 ### spec.env